forsythetony/Eldertech_Scripts/Script_Library/Video_Conversion/convertVideosInDateRange.md

 If I didn't write this script forever ago relative to your current time, feel free to contact me with questions.
 * Name: Anthony Forsythe
    * School Email: arfv2b@mail.missouri.edu
    * Other Email: forsythetony@gmail.com

+For questions about the ffmpeg stuff you may want to contact Ben or whoever worked with him on that part as I just copied, with his permission, that line of code from his **bat** file.